 It wasn't a surprise for me, men can be very clumsy in word and deed, but you can teach them things.
 It was two years ago at the Evening at the Four Crosses Carnival Club, the TV cameras were gone, everyone drank a lot and talked a lot and danced a bit.
 I sat next to him.

 I don't drink much, I'm permanently drunk from the love of my dear wife.
-Men usually take the chance to ask me about my job, particularly somethings pairwise.
+Men usually take the chance to ask me about my job, particularly about some things pairwise.
 I try to educate them about lovelies, they tell me what sort they would like, I write it down in a secret notebook.
 Maybe they are embarrassed the next day – I keep my secrets.

 “On this sheet of paper is his name, Trim Parnell, a photo of him, his phone number, his email address and a short bio from the Four Crosses yearbook.
 He is not married and about your age, he is a little shy like you, he is a POG, a Part Of the Goodness.”